 - Frequently Asked Questions

-After that it went on a few weekend trips and day-trips with me.
-It’s an ideal weekend bag.
+After that, it went on a few weekend trips and day trips with me.
+The Neverfull GM is the ideal size as a weekend bag.

 As a carry-on, it works best on larger jets where it can stay upright under the seat, although I did lay it on its side on smaller jets and didn’t have any issues with items rolling out.

-The Neverfull comes in three sizes: PM (petite or small), the MM (moyenne or medium), and GM (grand or large).
+Neverfull bags come in three different sizes: PM (petite or small), the MM (moyenne or medium), and GM (grand or large).

-Those contemplating purchasing the Louis Vuitton Neverfull often wonder, “which size should I get?”
-And, I did, too!
+Those contemplating purchasing this tote often wonder, “Which size should I get?”
+And I did, too!

-On designer purse forums, I saw many forum posts by people who wondered which size they should get.
+On designer purse forums, I saw lots of forum posts by people who wondered which size they should get.

-The nearest Louis Vuitton boutique is over two hours away from my home.
-So, I wasn’t able to go in actually compare them for myself.
-I had held and tried on this LV tote on previous trips to LV before but not recently.
+The nearest Louis Vuitton boutique is over two hours away from me.
+So, I couldn’t go in and compare them for myself.
+On previous trips to the Louis Vuitton store, I had held and tried on this Louis Vuitton tote, but not recently.

-This helpful photo below shows a model with the different sizes: PM on the left, MM in the center, and GM on the right.
+This helpful image below shows a model showing the different sizes of bags: PM on the left, MM in the center, and GM on the right.